Table of Contents

 Finally, don’t forget to use the tools in your nation to help build a long-term email program:

 A sunset policy is a method where you set a time limit on how long a recipient can remain inactive on your list before removal.
 Some email service providers start penalizing senders who email recipients who haven't engaged with their emails in more than 90 days, so we recommend setting your limit at 3 months.

 To implement a sunset policy:

 1. Decide how long a person can remain unengaged on your list before being removed.
-We recommend setting the limit at six months.
+Again, we recommend 3 months.

-2. Filter for anyone who has not opened an email in the past six months.
+2. Filter for anyone who has not opened an email in the past three months.
 Add these profiles to a list and separate them from the rest of your email recipients.

-If either method does not work, remove them from your list.
-If an un-engaged recipient stays on your email list, they will pull down your engagement scores and affect your email deliverability.
+If neither method works, remove them from your list.
+If un-engaged recipients stays on your email lists for too long, their presence will deteriorate your email reputation and deliverability.

-Keeping your email list healthy is hard work and you should congratulate yourself.
+Keeping your email list healthy is hard work!
 Remember that keeping your email list engaged is rewarded by more actions taken by supporters, more money raised from donors, and the trust and support of your recipients.